 Designers should be aware that dampers change resistance force based on their environment.
 In cold temperature applications, the damper will move slower than in room temperature and hot environments.
 Therefore, care must be taken to best replicate the final location of the display throughout the design process.
 For instance, if the display is being used in a cooler, the damper should be kept cold just up until the test is made.
 If possible, test the entire display in a cooler.
 This would result in the best design of the variable force spring and damper system.

 When considering a damper for your point of purchase pusher, it is best to contact Vulcan early in your design process.
-A Vulcan Spring engineer can assist in testing and evaluating the entire working system to recommend a spring.Contact Us
+A Vulcan Spring engineer can assist in testing and evaluating the entire working system to recommend a spring to purchase.Contact Us